 Included: Transfer to the glacier (including two stops), English speaking guide, a glacier hike, helmet, harness, crampons, ice axe, other safety equipment.

-Bring with you: Warm waterproof clothes, sturdy hiking shoes.
+Bring with you: Warm waterproof clothing, sturdy hiking boots.
 Meals / packed lunch (we also make a stop where you can buy food).

 We head out of Reykjavik after pickup.
 We kick off the tour by driving to Solheimajokull glacier, where we will go glacier hiking.
 All necessary equipment is provided for the glacier hike but you will need to bring with you packed lunch (we‘ll also make a stop on the way where you can buy food).